Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Bayesian optimization of hyperparameters

-where $|\mathbf{x}-\mathbf{x}'|$ is the Euclidean distance between the two points; the covariance function is specified by its two kernel hyperparameters, the scale parameter $\sigma_{f}>0$ and the length scale $\ell>0$.
-The scale parameter $\sigma_{f}$ govern the variability of the function and the length scale determines how fast the correlation between two function values taper off with the distance $|\mathbf{x}-\mathbf{x}'|$, see Figure \ref{fig:GPprior}.
-The covariance function $k(\mathbf{x},\mathbf{x}')$ can be used to compute the covariance matrix for any subset of function values.
-The fact that any finite sampling of function values $\lbrace f(\mathbf{x}_{n})\text{ for }\mathbf{x}_{n}\in\mathcal{X}\rbrace_{n=1}^{N}$ constitutes a multivariate normal distribution on $\mathbb{R}^{N}$ allows for the convenient conditioning and marginalization properties of the multivariate normal distribution. \begin{centering}
+where $|\mathbf{x}-\mathbf{x}'|$ is the Euclidean distance between the two inputs; the covariance function is specified by its two kernel hyperparameters, the scale parameter $\sigma_{f}>0$ and the length scale $\ell>0$.
+The scale parameter $\sigma_{f}$ governs the variability of the function and the length scale determines how fast the correlation between two function values taper off with the distance $|\mathbf{x}-\mathbf{x}'|$, see Figure \ref{fig:GPprior}.
+The fact that any finite sampling of function values $\lbrace f(\mathbf{x}_{n})\text{ for }\mathbf{x}_{n}\in\mathcal{X}\rbrace_{n=1}^{N}$ constitutes a multivariate normal distribution on $\mathbb{R}^{N}$ allows for the convenient conditioning and marginalization properties of the multivariate normal distribution.
+In particular, this makes it easy to compute the posterior distribution for the function $f$ at any input $\mathbf{x}_{\star}$.

-\end{centering} Decisions regarding the kernel functions are important when working with GPs, and there are a few standard alternatives to choose from.
 An increasingly popular alternative to the squared exponential kernel is the Matérn kernel, see e.g. \citet{matern1960} and \citet{williams2006gaussian}.
-The Matérn kernel has an additional hyperparameter, $\nu$>0, in addition to the length scale $\ell$ and scale $\sigma_{f}$, such that the process is $k$ times mean square differentiable if $\nu>k$.
-Hence, $\nu$ controls the smoothness of the process and it can be shown that the Matérn kernel approaches the SE kernel as $\nu\rightarrow\infty$ \citep{williams2006gaussian}.
-The SE kernel is therefore considered too smooth for many applications.
+The Matérn kernel has an additional hyperparameter, $\nu$>0, in addition to the length scale $\ell$ and scale $\sigma_{f}$, such that the process is $k$ times mean square differentiable if and only if $\nu>k$.
+Hence, $\nu$ controls the smoothness of the process and it can be shown that the Matérn kernel approaches the SE kernel as $\nu\rightarrow\infty$ (\citet{williams2006gaussian}).
 Our approach is directly applicable for any valid kernel function, but we will use the popular Matérn $\nu=5/2$ kernel in our applications:

 where $r=|\mathbf{x}-\mathbf{x}'|$.
-The Matérn 5/2 has two continuous derivatives which is often a requirement for Newton-type optimizers and is often recommended for Bayesian optimization \citep{snoek2012practical}.
-To find the optimal value for the $\sigma_{f}$ and $\ell$, the method of \citet{macdonald2015gpfit} is used.
+The Matérn 5/2 has two continuous derivatives which is often a requirement for Newton-type optimizers \citep{snoek2012practical}.
+The hyperparameters, $\sigma_{f}$ and $\ell$, are found by maximizing the marginal likelihood, see e.g. \citet{williams2006gaussian}.